x-atlas-consortia/hra-pop/output-data/v0.10.1/KNOWN_ISSUES.md

 ## Excluded datasets

-- 1963 datasets for which an organ uberon code could not be determined based on the tissue
+- 1963 datasets contains tissues that is not supported by any of the annotation tools.
+  - [Unsupported tissue codes](#unsupported-tissue-codes) lists the unique tissue codes that are not supported.

-- 107 datasets with fewer than 100 rows
+- 107 datasets with fewer than 100 rows.

-- 1 cellxgene collection without valid raw counts
+- 1 cellxgene collection without valid raw counts.
   - https://api.cellxgene.cziscience.com/dp/v1/collections/fdebfda9-bb9a-4b4b-97e5-651097ea07b0

-**Note:** Some of the above categories may overlap
+**Note:** Some of the above categories may overlap.

 ## Failures

+- 1 dataset is too large (10.53GiB h5ad file) to run through the annotation tools.
+Attempts to annotate the dataset failed even when the process was given 100GiB of RAM.

-- 35 cases where the annotation tool predicts too few unique cells to allow for further processing with scanpy's `rank_genes_groups`
+- 35 cases where the annotation tool predicts too few unique cells to allow for further processing with scanpy's `rank_genes_groups`.

-- 4 failures for azimuth all with the following error:
+- 4 datasets fail in azimuth all with the same error:

   ```
   Error in idx[i, ] <- res[[i]][[1]] : number of items to replace is not a multiple of replacement length